MrOlm/inStrain/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-inStrain
+InStrain
 ====================================

-A tool for  analysis of co-occurring genome populations from metagenomes that allows highly accurate genome comparisons, analysis of coverage, microdiversity, and linkage, and sensitive SNP detection with gene localization and synonymous non-synonymous identification
+InStrain is a tool for  analysis of co-occurring genome populations from metagenomes that allows highly accurate genome comparisons, analysis of coverage, microdiversity, and linkage, and sensitive SNP detection with gene localization and synonymous non-synonymous identification

-inStrain is a program for measuring, comparing, and interrogating the genetic heterogeneity of microbial populations in and between metagenomic samples.
-This includes calculation of nucleotide diversity, calling SNPs (including non-synonymous and synonymous variants), reporting accurate coverage / breadth, and calculating linkage disequilibrium in the contexts of genomes, contigs, and individual genes.
 Source code is `available on GitHub
 <https://github.com/MrOlm/instrain>`_.